18 New Charters to Open in 2014-15 While 11 Charters Closed in 2013-14

 Deficit Districts Going Deeper in Debt

 Even though it’s against the law for a public school district to operate with a financial deficit, nearly 50 districts are doing so.
-Now, to make matter worse, the state has agreewimpygovernmentd to loan DPS another $111 million (on top of their $127 million deficit) and will loan Flint Public Schools another $17 million (on top of their $20 million debt).
+Now, to make matter worse, the state has agreed to loan DPS another $111 million (on top of their $127 million deficit) and will loan Flint Public Schools another $17 million (on top of their $20 million debt).
 Reminds us of the Popey and Wimpy method of funding (“I’ll gladly pay you Tuesday for a hamburger today.”).
 When is it Tuesday?

 August is Still “Opt Out” Month for MEA